cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Reformat_Basepaws_WGS2_and_Combine/Normalization_Testing/README.md

 I am receiving an error message when I try to run `test4-ALDEx2_IQLR.R`.
 So, I have started a troubleshooting thread [here](https://support.bioconductor.org/p/9148457/).

-## TMM-like 30%-to-95% Percentage (custom code)
+## TMM-like Percentage (custom code)

 If correctly implemented, an interquartile sum from 25% to 75% can still have NA values when the sum is zero.

-So, instead I used 30% and 5% to be like [TMM normalization for RNA-Seq data](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-3-r25), with plots below created using `test5_TMM-like.R`.
+So, instead I used 30% and 5% to be like [TMM normalization for RNA-Seq data](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-3-r25).
+Some samples still had 0 counts at 95%, so I tested **30% to 98%** with plots below created using `test5_TMM-like.R`.

 ![Streptococcus Dot Plot](test5-n8_Oral_Kraken2_Braken-TMMlike_percent-Staphylococcus.png "Streptococcus Dot Plot")